 In response to a query about why hyaluronic acid serums aren't all they're cracked up to be, Dr Idriss said that the ingredient is already "in every single product on the market, ranging from serums, exfoliating acids, moisturisers, lotions, sunscreens — you name it."
 In other words, a targeted hyaluronic acid serum might not be necessary when it comes to achieving skin you're happy with.

 Dr Idriss' revelation is especially interesting when you consider that many skincare brands are slapping hefty price tags on such a simple, basic ingredient.
-Sure enough, a quick internet search for hyaluronic acid serums will serve up various dedicated hyaluronic acid products ranging from $12 through to $150.
-With the cost of living at a high, it's no wonder that expensive products are less justifiable, especially if the star ingredient is not the skincare saviour it has been made out to be.
+Sure enough, a quick internet search for hyaluronic acid serums will serve up various dedicated hyaluronic acid products ranging from £60 through to £90.
+With the cost of living at a high, it's no wonder expensive products are less justifiable, especially if the star ingredient is not the skincare saviour it has been made out to be.

 Cosmetic dermatologist Dr Sam Bunting is dubious of expensive hyaluronic acid serums.
 "Hyaluronic acid serums can cost you upwards of £250," she said in a TikTok video.
 "The thing is, they're not doing what you think they're doing."
 Dr Bunting went on to say that many of us assume hyaluronic acid in serum form is offering the same results as when it's in a syringe as dermal filler: "plumping, volumising and anti-ageing."
 In fact, continues Dr Bunting, "in a serum, it's just moisturising your skin and there is no need to spend so much of your hard earned cash to moisturise."